-If you are heading somewhere that requires reef-safe sunscreen, this broad spectrum sunscreen from Alba Botanica is a good pick and does a decent job of protecting you from the sun's UVB rays and UVA rays.
+If you are heading somewhere that requires reef-safe sunscreen, this broad spectrum sunscreen from Alba Botanica is a good pick to protect you from the sun's UVB rays and UVA rays.
 This sunblock is also fragrance-free (perfect if most artificial scents give you a headache) and certified as gluten-free, for those who have severe sensitivities to gluten.

 Note that these products are independently chosen by our editors and based on extensive research into the available options in the marketplace.
-It's updated periodically.
-The prices are accurate as of publishing time, but may change.
+The prices may change.

 More skin care and summer coverage